- Elgar original reference

 Chapter 6: Conceptualizing State and Society

-Graham Crow Introduction The practice of comparison in social science requires us to make decisions about the unit of analysis to be adopted and the operational deﬁnition of that unit.
+6 Conceptualizing state and society Graham Crow Introduction The practice of comparison in social science requires us to make decisions about the unit of analysis to be adopted and the operational deﬁnition of that unit.
 The question, ‘What do comparative social scientists compare?’, may be met with the time-honoured answer, ‘societies’, but to do so is problematic for a number of reasons.
 Societies are notoriously difﬁcult to deﬁne because their boundaries are not readily identiﬁable and are arguably becoming increasingly blurred.
 Furthermore, the economic, political, cultural and other dimensions of a society do not necessarily coincide, and as a result comparative social scientists have to ‘cope with the patterned mess that is human society’ (Mann, 1993: 4).
 This problem is arguably becoming increasingly acute in an age of heightened international mobility and global interconnectedness, but it is not a new one, as careful reading of the classical sociologists reveals (Crow, 1997: ch.
 1).
 The distinction between ‘societies’ and ‘states’ can be traced back over several centuries.
 This is precisely because it has long been recognized that states emerged as institutions designed to administer, regulate and control populations whose members do not necessarily identify with the ideologies and agendas of those individuals and groups that occupy formal positions of power.
-States thus offer an alternative conceptualization of the social collectivities that social scientists seek to investigate comparatively, and their seemingly more concrete expression appears to give an analytical edge to approaches that focus on ‘states’ (or variants such as ‘nation-states’ or...
+States thus offer an alternative conceptualization of the social collectivities that social scientists seek to investigate comparatively, and their seemingly more concrete expression appears to give an analytical edge to approaches that focus on ‘states’ (or...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.